-We try to be as thoughtful about the materials that we use for our packaging as we are with our collections and are constantly looking for innovative ways to minimise our use of single use and virgin plastic and paper.
+We aim to be as conscious about the materials we use for our packaging as we are with our fashion collections, and are constantly looking for innovative ways to minimise our use of single use and virgin plastic and paper.

-Paper production can contribute to deforestation so, since 2012, we have only used paper that is either FSC-certified or made from at least 50% recycled content in our packaging.
-We are committed to ensuring that that the paper that we use does not support the degradation or destruction of forest ecosystems and that all of the wood and paper we use comes from sustainably certified sources.
+Paper production can contribute to deforestation.
+Since 2012, we have only used paper that is either FSC-certified or made from at least 50% recycled content in our packaging.
+We are committed to ensuring that the paper we use does not support the degradation or destruction of forest ecosystems, and that all of the wood and paper we use comes from sustainably certified sources.

-We are always trying to minimise the amount of plastic that we use and stopped using PVC in 2010.
-In 2018 we signed up to the Ellen MacArthur Foundation’s New Plastic Economy Global Commitment, pledging to drastically reduce the plastic that we use and that, by 2025, all the plastic that we use will be recycled, recyclable or compostable (or even better, plastic free).
+We endeavour tirelessly to minimise the amount of plastic that we use and stopped using PVC in 2010.
+In 2018, we signed the Ellen MacArthur Foundation’s New Plastic Economy Global Commitment – pledging to drastically reduce the plastic we use and that, by 2025, all the plastic that we do use will be recycled, recyclable or compostable.

 We have also joined Fashion for Good’s polybag collection pilot scheme, trialling the collection of clear plastic garment bags from our London store and sending them for recycling.